ec-europa/europa-component-library/docs/decisions/002-browsers.md

 #### Alternative 2.1: based on caniuse stats

-If we use the native queries like `> 1%` or `> 1% in alt-EU`, then the result will be based on stats from Can I Use.
+If we use the native queries like `> 1%` or `> 1% in alt-EU`, then the result will be based on stats from [Can I Use](https://caniuse.com/).

+- Pros: it's easy to understand and automatically updated when `caniuse-lite` is updated.
+- Con: these stats may not reflect the true audience of EC websites.

 #### Alternative 2.2: based on custom stats

 We can also export stats from Matomo (ex-piwik) and use these stats to base our configuration on.
 The issue is: which website's stats should we use?
 Each website might have a different user base...

+- Pro: it reflects the true audience of EC websites as a whole.
+- Cons: it requires some work (adapter Matomo exports -> browserslist) and maintainance (frequency of usage stats update?)

 ## Resources